Jasv06/swot_manipulation/README.md

 You should have the swot package which can be downloaded from the [gitlab](https://gitlab.vlab.fm.fhws.de/swot/swot_platform/-/tree/main/), the [behavior tree package](https://github.com/BehaviorTree/BehaviorTree.CPP/tree/v3.8), and [c++ 14 or a newer version](https://en.cppreference.com/w/cpp/14) installed on your device.

 ## Documentation and Enviornment setup
-For guidance on installation, development, environmental setup, and troubleshooting, see the section of [Implementation](https://www.overleaf.com/read/ffcfzsjkwfws) in Joel's bachelor thesis.
+For guidance on installation, development, environmental setup, and troubleshooting, see the section "[Implementation](https://www.overleaf.com/read/ffcfzsjkwfws)" in Joel's bachelor thesis.
 This documentation includes a description of the sensors and the robot arm which were used to develop and test the behavior trees.
+A brief description of every node can found inside the respective folders.
+In case you desired to read a more detail explanation of every node please refer to the sub-section "Implemenation concept".

 ## Current features
 - [Pick up and delivery of an object/piece while hand is being hold inside the sensor working area](/scripts/demonstrator_hold_hand)